 - 1 Tablespoon soy sauce

 - 1 Tablespoon sesame oil

 For Stir fry:

-- 6-8 fresh small, thin red chili peppers, whole (Thai)
+- 6-8 fresh small, thin red chili peppers, whole (Thai), optional

-The red peppers aren't intended to be eaten, as they are extremely hot, even after cooking.
+- Note: The fresh Thai red peppers (if using) aren't intended to be eaten, as they are extremely hot, even after cooking.
 Their role is to infuse the heat in to the dish only.
 You can eat around them or simply discard before serving.

 - Serve over noodles or rice, if you like, with vegetables on the side.
 Garnish with remaining green onion and sesame seeds.